go-jstmpl/tempcube/README.md

-# Golang Template Code Generater and Testing Flamework
+# Template Generating and Testing Flamework using go-jstmpl

 tempcube is a go-jstmpl support framework to building and testing. that is Golang code generater from a JSON Schema setting file using the Golang text/template.